Motorsport legend Paddy Hopkirk dies aged 89

 The young Hopkirk later graduated to a motorcycle with a sidecar - which was added at the insistence of his father, who felt it would be safer.

-Upon attending Trinity College Dublin to study engineering, he acquired an Austin 7 "Chummy" Tourer which he used to make his rally debut.
+Upon attending Trinity College Dublin to study engineering, he acquired an Austin 7 'Chummy' Tourer which he used to make his rally debut.

 Now bitten by the car bug, Hopkirk dropped out of university to start working for Dublin's Volkswagen assembler's retail operation in Ballsbridge, where he purchased a string of used Volkswagen Beetles to enter competitions.